JarrodHelzer/MacTerminalConfig/README.md

   ![Image of VS Code Command Palette](./images/codeCommandLine.png)

-  - Restart the terminal for the new $PATH value to take effect.
+  - Restart the iTerm2 for the new $PATH value to take effect.
 You'll be able to type `` `code` `` in any folder to start editing files in that folder.